matrix-org/matrix-spec-proposals/proposals/2181-user-deactivated-errcode.md

 ## Proposal

-This proposal asks to create a new errcode, `M_USER_DEACTIVATED`, that can be returned whenever an action is attempted that requires an activited user, but the authenticating user is deactivated.
+This proposal asks to create a new errcode, `M_USER_DEACTIVATED`, that MAY be returned whenever an action is attempted that requires an activited user, but the authenticating user is deactivated.
 The HTTP code to return alongside is `403`.